First ascent of the Matterhorn: Commemoration in 2015

 In the week of 14 July 2015, the 150th anniversary of the first ascent was commemorated including a ceremony with cleric Revd.
 Alan Purser, Seasonal Chaplain of St. Peter's, the English Church in Zermatt.
 Local authorities on both the Swiss and Italian side prohibited climbing the mountain on the exact date of the anniversary and proclaimed a police enforced "Tag der Stille" (Day of Quietness), in order to prevent accidents by overcrowding and as a sign of respect for the mountain and its more than 500 casualties.

 A performance of the play The Matterhorn Story written by Livia Anne Richard, at the open air theatre near the Riffelberg tramway station on the Gorner Ridge re-enacted events and speculations around the first ascent.

 On 17 July 2017, a simultaneous ascent of the mountain from four sides was organized, and a light show marking the itinerary of the first ascent on evenings until the end of September.

 Portrayals in film

 The 1928 silent German-Swiss film Struggle for the Matterhorn portrays the ascent, and starred Luis Trenker as Jean-Antoine Carrel.
 In 1938 the film was remade in sound as The Mountain Calls (Der Berg ruft!) with Trenker both directing and starring.
 A separate British version The Challenge was made, also featuring Trenker, together with Robert Douglas as Whymper.

-The 1959 film, Third Man on the Mountain was a fictional account of the ascent.
+The 1959 film Third Man on the Mountain was a fictional account of the ascent, although the mountain was called the Citadel in the movie.